Three Ways to Improve Your Child’s Sleep

-For many families, pandemic-level sleep issues are still present for parents and children alike.
-Many adults experience problems with getting a good night’s rest due to the everyday stress factors, such as balancing work and family life, along with all the stressors of everyday life.
+For many families, sleep issues are present for parents and children alike.
+Many adults experience problems with getting a good night’s rest due to everyday stress factors, such as balancing work and family life, along with all the stressors of everyday life.
 Research shows many younger school-age children have issues getting quality sleep.
 In the past two years, bedtimes and wake times have drifted 30 to 60 minutes later for some families.
-Many children who needed sleep aids at the beginning of the pandemic are still needing them now.

-Experts are still studying the long-term effects children may experience due to pandemic-disrupted sleep, but if your children are still having trouble catching those Z’s, here are some ideas that might help:
+If your children are having trouble catching those Z’s, here are some ideas that might help:

 1.)
 Enact New Bedtime Rituals.
 Current research shows that our internal clocks work much better when we go to bed at the same time every night.
 Establishing rituals that signal “bedtime” to your children can help.
 These can be routines, such as reading a bedtime story, journaling and reciting words of affirmation.